EttusResearch/fpga/docs/usrp3/build_instructions.md

 ## Build Instructions (Xilinx Vivado only)

+### Makefile based Builder

 - Navigate to `usrp3/top/{project}` where project is:
   + x300: For USRP X300 and USRP X310
   + e300: For USRP E310

-- To add vivado to the PATH and to setup up the Xilinx build environment run
+- To add vivado to the PATH and to setup up the Ettus Xilinx build environment run
   + `source setupenv.sh` (If Vivado is installed in the default path /opt/Xilinx/Vivado) _OR_
   + `source setupenv.sh --vivado-path=<VIVADO_PATH>` (where VIVADO_PATH is a non-default installation path)